The Protocols of the Elders of Zion: Political conspiracy background

 The impact of Brafman's work took on an international aspect when it was translated into English, French, German and other languages.
 The image of the "qahal" as a secret international Jewish shadow government working as a state within a state was picked up by anti-Jewish publications in Russia and was taken seriously by some Russian officials such as P. A. Cherevin and Nikolay Pavlovich Ignatyev who in the 1880s urged governors-general of provinces to seek out the supposed qahal.
-This was around the time of the Narodnaya Volya assassination of Tsar Alexander II of Russia and the subsequent pogroms.
-In France, it was translated by Monsignor Ernest Jouin in 1925, who supported the Protocols.
-In 1928, Siegfried Passarge, a geographer who later gave his support to the Nazis, translated it into German.
+This was around the time of the assassination of Alexander II of Russia and the subsequent pogroms.
+In France, it was translated by Monsignor Ernest Jouin in 1925, who later supported the Protocols.
+In 1928, Siegfried Passarge, a Far Right geographer who later gave his support to the Nazis, translated it into German.

 Aside from Brafman, there were other early writings which posited a similar concept to the Protocols.
-This includes The Conquest of the World by the Jews (1878), published in Basel and authored by Osman Bey (born Frederick Millingen).
-Millingen was a British subject and son of English physician Julius Michael Millingen, but served as an officer in the Ottoman Army where he was born.
+This includes The Conquest of the World by the Jews (1873), published in Basel and authored by Osman Bey (born Frederick van Millingen).
+Millingen was a British subject and son of English physician Julius Michael Millingen, but served as an officer in the army of the Ottoman Empire where he was born.
 He converted to Islam, but later became a Russian Orthodox Christian.
 Bey's work was followed up by Hippolytus Lutostansky's The Talmud and the Jews (1879) which claimed that Jews wanted to divide Russia among themselves.